openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_introduction/supported_model_formats/Convert_Model_From_TensorFlow.md

 Keras H5 Format
 +++++++++++++++

-If you have a model in the HDF5 format, load the model using TensorFlow 2 and serialize it in the SavedModel format.
+If you have a model in HDF5 format, load the model using TensorFlow 2 and serialize it to SavedModel format.
 Here is an example of how to do it:

 .. code-block:: py